-Norm Asbjornson Hall, opening early in 2019, features teaching and learning spaces designed to inspire current and future generations of students and faculty.
+Norm Asbjornson Hall features teaching and learning spaces designed to inspire current and future generations of students and faculty.
 The facility brings together learning, discovery, and engagement for the entire campus community.

-The commissioned student artwork project comprises three large wall display areas situated in the heart of the building.
-The wall panels are each approxminately 20 feet wide by 10 feet tall (see "Art venue description" below for details).
-The successful artwork project proposal will be innovative and captivating, utilizing the three separate spaces in an effective, coherent, and compelling manner.
-The chosen project will occupy all three areas for an anticipated period of three years, after which time a new student artwork project will be commissioned in its place.
+The commissioned student artwork project comprises one large wall display area on the ground floor, situated in the heart of the building.
+The wall panel is approxminately 20 feet wide by 10 feet tall (see "Art venue description" below for details).
+The successful artwork project proposal will be innovative and captivating, utilizing the space in an effective, coherent, and compelling manner.
+The chosen project will occupy the designated space for an anticipated period of three years, after which time a new student artwork project will be commissioned in its place.

-The spaces are wall surfaces adjacent to the building’s atrium walkways and elevators, so the work will be visible both close-up and at a distance across the width of the building.
+The space is a prominent wall surface adjacent to the building’s atrium walkways and elevators, so the work will be visible both close-up and at a distance across the width of the building.
 Thus, the proposed artwork should be designed for effectiveness, visual appeal, general durability, safety, and scale.

 A special panel of faculty, staff, students, and community members will judge the student artwork project submissions.
-The student(s) submitting the winning entry will receive funding for the materials and installation in an amount dependent upon the proposal and the available funds.
-The winning artist(s) will also receive a special honorarium consisting of an MSU scholarship in the amount of $7,000.
+The student(s) submitting the winning entry will receive funding for the materials and installation in an amount dependent upon the proposal and the available funds (est. $5,000).
+The winning artist(s) will also receive a special honorarium consisting of an MSU scholarship in the amount of $2,500.

-The artwork panels are adjacent to the main passenger elevators on the south side of the central atrium of Asbjornson Hall, on levels 1, 2, and 3.
-Although sight-angles will not generally allow a simultaneous view of all three levels, building visitors will interact with the areas via nearby walkways, stairs, classrooms, and the elevators.
+The first floor artwork panel (approximately 19'4" wide x 11'1" high) is adjacent to the main passenger elevators on the south side of the central atrium of Asbjornson Hall on level 1.
+Building visitors will interact with the artwork area via nearby walkways, stairs, classrooms, and the elevators.

-Artwork project proposals should fully utilize all three areas to the extent possible for the chosen means of artistic expression.
-Works may be mounted to the walls as panels, framed objects, sculptural relief up to one foot deep, or other means established for safe, effective, and economical installation.
+Artwork project proposals should fully utilize the art wall to the extent possible for the chosen means of artistic expression.
+Works may be mounted to the walls as a panel, framed objects, sculptural relief up to one foot deep, or other means established for safe, effective, and economical installation.

 Precise dimensions and specifications will be confirmed with the winning artist(s).